RollandMichael7/PiGallery/README.md

 # Requirements (for my setup)
 - A Raspberry Pi 4B, running 64 bit Raspbian OS
-  - I was unable to get PyMuPDF working with 32 bit Raspbian!
+  - **Warning: I was unable to get PyMuPDF working on 32 bit Raspbian!**
 - 2x monitors, preferably a smaller one for the "plaque" and a larger one for the photo
   - I recommend the [ROADOM Raspberry Pi Touchscreen Monitor 7"](https://www.amazon.com/dp/B07VNX4ZWY) for the plaque
   - I also recommend the [Rii 2.4G Mini Wireless Keyboard with Touchpad](https://www.amazon.com/dp/B00I5SW8MC) for KB+M on the Pi